shacl/cmake/shacl_FetchContent/README.md

 shacl FetchContent
 =====

 shacl::cmake's FetchContent functions
 `shacl_FetchContent_MakeAvailable` and `shacl_FetchContent_Declare` are
-are thin wrappers on top of the standard CMake 3.24+ implementation of `FetchContent_Declare` and `FetchContent_MakeAvailable`.
+thin wrappers on top of the standard CMake 3.24+ implementation of `FetchContent_Declare` and `FetchContent_MakeAvailable`.
 The intent of this CMake module to provide a means of managing, recording, and sharing software dependency usage during software development.
 This module leverages features provided via CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html#fetchcontent) while adjusting defaults to avoid surprises during code development.

 It provides the FetchContent capabilities for Git repositories with the following adjustments for a dependency with name <PackageName>:
   * First tries to find the dependency via `find_package(<PackageName>)` by default even if `FIND_PACKAGE_ARGS` was not specified in the call to `shacl_FetchContent_Declare`.